-Difference Between JIRA vs Bugzilla
+Difference Between JIRA and Bugzilla

 What is JIRA?

 Toward remote procedure calls (RPC), Jira supports REST, SOAP, and XML-RPC.
 Jira combines with source control programs such as Clear Case, Concurrent Versions System (CVS), Git, Mercurial, Perforce, Subversion, also Team Foundation Server.
-It exports with several translations including English, French, German, Japanese, and Spanish.
+It exports with several translations, including English, French, German, Japanese, and Spanish.
 Jira supports the Networked Help Desk API for sharing customer support tickets among separate issue tracking systems.
 Jira is a popular software product that can be licensed for running on-premises or open as a hosted application.
-Atlassian gives Jira for free to open source projects satisfying certain standards, and to organizations that are non-academic, non-commercial, non-governmental, non-political, non-profit, and secular.
+Atlassian gives Jira for free to open source projects satisfying certain standards and to organizations that are non-academic, non-commercial, non-governmental, non-political, non-profit, and secular.
 For academic and commercial customers, the entire source code is available following a developer source license.

 What is Bugzilla?